php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

     a.
 The beginning _namespace part_ of the _autoloadable class name_,
-    sometimes called a "vendor name", MUST be unique to the developer or project; this is to prevent conflicts between different libraries, components, modules, etc.
+    sometimes called a "vendor name", MUST be unique to the developer or project.
+This is to prevent conflicts between different libraries, components, modules, etc.

     b.
 It is RECOMMENDED (but not required) that the _autoloadable class name_